praise002/E-commerce-app/README.md

 endpoint to receive payment notifications.
 I built a custom administration action to export orders to CSV.
 I also customized the Django administration site using custom views and templates.
 Finally, I learned how to generate PDF files with WeasyPrint and how to attach them to emails.

+* I created a coupon system using Django sessions and integrated it with Stripe.
+I also built a recommendation engine using Redis to recommend products that are usually purchased together.
 #### Basic commands
 - pipenv install Django~=4.1.0
 - pipenv install python-dotenv